 How to Prepare for your Contemporary Portraits

 If you’re reading this page then you’ve made the decision to invest in your portraits and legacy.
-As an investment you should treat this as such by following my guidelines below so that you can plan and prepare to get the most out of your session.
+As an investment you, I want you to be as best prepared as possible.
+Please review my guidelines below so that you can plan and prepare to get the most out of your portrait sitting.

 Hydrate and Rest.
 Staying hydrated and getting plenty of rest can go a long way in maintaining a refreshed look.
 By staying hydrated, you can naturally prevent dry and tight skin, With staying rested you can prevent from appearing tired and rid those infamous dark circles under the eyes.
 These two tips also help with energy levels, so not only will you look refreshed but you will feel refreshed as well, combined you will create a natural glow and maintain good energy on set.

-Tanning.
-Please refrain from tanning, whether it’s the sun or a bed, two to three days at least before your session.
+Skin Care and Tanning.
+Please refrain from tanning (sun or bed) two to three days at least before your session.
 Tanning will leave unwanted color and texture in your skin that my camera will pick up.
-If you do want to tan, just plan ahead to allow time for your skin to heal.
-This also holds true if you have your eyebrows micro-bladed, you actually need several days for this healing process.
-Anything that effects your skin will need to have time for healing.
+If you do want to tan, plan ahead to allow time for your skin to heal.
+This also holds true for micro-blading your eyebrows, you actually need up to two weeks for this healing process.
+Anything that effects your skin will need to have healing time.
 We want your skin to have a natural and refreshed glow.

-Inspiration.
+Inspiration Boards.
 I always suggest to create a Pinterest board to start collecting and organizing ideas.
 My style is heavily influenced by Annie Leibovitz so if you do a search for her you will see plenty of work that favors my own.
-Other search words would be editorial portraits, contemporary portraits, Vanity Fair portraits or fine art boudoir
+Other search words would be contemporary portraits, editorial portraits, Vanity Fair portraits, fabric draping portraits or fine art boudoir.

 What should I wear for my Portraits?